Abercrombie & Fitch: Legal issues

-The company has been involved in legal conflicts over its employment practices, treatment of customers, and clothing styles.
+The company has been involved in legal conflicts over its employment practices, rape and exploitation of employees, treatment of customers, and clothing styles.

 Employment practices

 In a 2004 lawsuit González v.
 Abercrombie & Fitch, the company was accused of discriminating against African Americans, Latinos, Asian Americans, and women by preferentially offering floor sales positions (called Brand Representatives before the settlement and Models after) and store management positions to Caucasian males.
 The company agreed to a settlement of the class-action suit, which required the company to (1) pay $40 million to African Americans, Latinos, Asian Americans, and women who applied and were not hired or worked in certain store positions, (2) revise its hiring, performance measurement, and promotion policies, (3) revise its internal complaint procedures, (4) appoint a Vice President of Diversity, (5) hire 25 recruiters to seek out minority applicants, (6) discontinue the practice of recruiting employees at primarily white fraternities and sororities, (7) include more minorities in marketing materials, (8) report to a neutral court-appointed monitor twice per year regarding its progress in those areas, and (9) report to the court once per year.

 In June 2009, British law student Riam Dean, who had worked at the company's flagship store in London's Savile Row, took the company to an employment tribunal.
-Dean, who was born without a left forearm, claimed that although she was initially given special permission to wear clothing that covered her prosthetic limb, she was soon told that her appearance breached the company's "Look Policy" and sent to work in the stock room, out of sight of customers.
+Dean, who was born without a left forearm, claimed that although she was initially given special permission to wear clothing that covered her prosthetic limb, she was soon told that her appearance breached the company's "Look Policy" and sent to work in the stockroom, out of sight of customers.
 Dean sued the company for disability discrimination, and sought up to £20,000 in damages.
 In August 2009, the tribunal ruled the 22-year-old was wrongfully dismissed and unlawfully harassed.
 She was awarded £8,013 for loss of earnings and wrongful dismissal.